 3 courses – A level

-Average of grade 6 or just below, depending on the courses to be studied
+Average of between grades 5 and 6 across all GCSE results, depending on the courses to be studied

 4 courses – A level and / or BTEC

 The requirement for 4 courses is at least 7 GCSE’s at 7 or above and averaging at least grade 7 across all GCSEs